Virtual Reality (VR) is the use of computer hardware and software to create an artificial (virtual) environment.

-The user normally enters the environment by wearing a headset that blocks normal vision.
+The user normally enters the virtual environment by wearing a headset that blocks normal vision.
 The environment is manipulated with an electronic glove – or a similar device – connecting the user to the computer.

 No man is an island, entire of itself